-Now we have come to the last chapter in the history of our region, it covers the period from the First World War to the “Bonn years” of the Federal Republic of Germany.
+Now we have come to the last chapter in the history of our region, it covers the period from the Great War to the “Bonn years” of the Federal Republic of Germany.

 From 1930 onwards, Reichspräsident von Hindenburg used his emergency powers to back chancellors that he appointed: Brüning, von Papen and von Schleicher.
 But many people turned to extremist parties such as Adolf Hitler’s Nazi Party and the Communists.
 In 1932, the Nazis became the largest faction in the Reichstag.

 In 1933, Hindenburg appointed Adolf Hitler asChancellor with the Nazi Party being part of a coalition government.
 Vice Chancellor von Papen was sure that he could keep Hitler under control.
 But within the first months of 1933, the Nazis seized power in an outwardly legal way.
 The Reichstag Fire Decree and the Enabling Act brought about a state of emergency, wiping out constitutional governance and civil liberties.

 The totalitarian dictatorship began, Germany quickly and thoroughly became Nazi Germany.
 Jews and minorities were disenfranchised, the secret state police Gestapo and concentration camp guards terrorized the people.
 In 1939 the Second World War broke out.

 The Second World War was even more devastating than the first.
 It raged between 1939 and 1945 and affected the civilians more than any war before.
 Over seventy million people were killed.
 Hitler had wanted this war from the very beginning.
 Not only to re-establish the German Reich of 1914 and do something against the peace treaty of Versailles with was perceived as shameful – it was a war of conquest and annihilation in the east.
 After World War II, Germany had to start all over again.

 The last chapter deals with the democratic new beginning after the Second World War, the “Bonn Republic” and the state guests on the Petersberg.